Ohio State Back Taxes Options or Resolutions

 Unfortunately, this does not affect the status of any tax lien filings.
 Under Ohio law, tax lien filings have a separate statute of limitations.
 This limitation only requires the State to refile the lien every 15 years.
 Furthermore, they may keep the tax lien active for up to 40 years.
 Therefore, even if the State may be time-barred from conducting an enforced collection of a delinquent taxpayer, they may still keep the tax lien on the taxpayer’s property for up to 40 years.
 Naturally, this creates an undesirable position for many taxpayers.
 The taxpayer may still need to resolve the situation with the State despite the fact they are protected by statute from garnishments, foreclosures, and other enforced collection measures.

 In conclusion, taxpayers have many tools at their disposal when dealing with delinquent tax debts with the State of Ohio.
 With that said, Ohio has a very government friendly statute of limitations to conducting enforced collection.
 Additionally, the penalty, interest and collection fees system results in reasonable tax debts ballooning into crippling debt.
 Therefore, taxpayers should consult with a qualified tax professional as soon as these problems arise.
 A tax professional can help determine which course of action is most appropriate for their situation.
+Utilize the form at the top of the page to request a free consultation and quote.

 Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or tax professional admitted or authorized to practice in your jurisdiction.